-One of the biggest questions schools have when deploying iPads is about creating Apple IDs for students, teachers, and staff.
-This is a key concern, because many tools and resources are available through the use of a Managed Apple ID, including: configuring Shared iPads, synchronizing users’ data in the iCloud account, installing applications that will be used during school activities, and downloading books and apps automatically using VPP licenses.
+One of the biggest questions schools have when deploying iPads is about creating Managed Apple IDs for students, teachers, and staff.
+This is a key concern because many tools and resources are available through the use of these special type of Apple ID, including configuring Apple Shared iPads, synchronizing users’ data in the iCloud account, installing applications that will be used during school activities, and downloading books and apps automatically using VPP licenses..

 Read on to learn more about Managed Apple IDs – what they are, why they will help you manage iPads and deliver content to students and teachers, and how to create them in a couple of minutes.